GNOME/pygobject/docs/tutorials/gtk4/controls/dropdown.rst

 Example
 ^^^^^^^

-We are creating a simple :class:`Gtk.DropDown` using :class:`Gtk.StringList`.
+We are constructing a simple :class:`Gtk.DropDown` with :func:`Gtk.DropDown.new_from_strings` which creates a :class:`Gtk.StringList` to use as its model.

 .. image:: images/dropdown.png